-Apps like OneDrive, Microsoft Teams, Skype and other have an inherent tendency to startup with the computer and keep running in the background.
+Apps like OneDrive, Microsoft Teams, Skype and others have an inherent tendency to startup with the computer and keep running in the background.

-This will prevent Apps from running in the background and unnecessarily using up resources on your computer.
+This will prevent Apps from running in background and unnecessarily using up resources on your computer.

 3. Disable Runtime Broker

 Runtime Broker has been reported as being one of the main reasons for High RAM and CPU Usage in Windows 10.

 Go to Settings > System > select Notifications & Actions in the left-pane.
 In the right-pane, scroll down and disable Get tips, tricks, and suggestions as you use Windows option.